Free mobile data in Saudi Arabia and beyond... Click here

 The design was conceived by Japanese architect Kengo Kuma, whose goal was to preserve the island's precious natural habitat.
 He chose a ring of waterfront and beachfront villas to minimize the ecological footprint.

-The St Regis resort will consist of 90 one- to four-bedroom villas on the beach and above the water, accessible only by seaplane or chartered boat.
+The St Regis Red Sea Resort will consist of 90 one- to four-bedroom villas on the beach and over the water and is accessible only by chartered boat or seaplane.
 Each villa will have a private pool, sun terrace and butler service.
 Taking advantage of the surrounding open water and the sea it inspires, the resort offers sailing, windsurfing and kayaking through nearby mangrove forests.
 Moreover, you can get your PADI certifications or participate in diving expeditions to explore nearby wrecks, including the famous Blue Hole - a natural sea cave located close to the resort.
-There will also be two swimming pools, a spa and five restaurants, including dining options with sophisticated cuisine.
+There will also be two swimming pools, a spa and four restaurants, including dining options with sophisticated cuisine.

 Shura Island

 Shura is inspired by the natural state of the island, with the hotels designed to give the impression of having washed up on the beaches and nestled among the dunes like driftwood.
+The island is shaped like a dolphin.
 Because of the nearby coral reefs that flourish, also called "Coral Bloom," Shura Island will accommodate 11 luxury, lifestyle and premium resorts:

 Fairmont - 193 rooms | Edition - 240 rooms | Grand Hyatt - 430 rooms | Intercontinental - 210 rooms | Faena - 150 rooms | Jumeirah - 159 rooms | Rosewood - 187 rooms | Mirival - 180 rooms | SLS - 150 rooms | Raffles - 168 rooms | Four Seasons - 180 rooms.